Millstone Edge Rock Climbing

 Climb directly up the crack with good solid finger jams directly up to gain a good rest 15 below the cave.
 The next section up to the roof is the technical crux.On increasingly difficult finger jams make progress until possible to grab the good lip on the cave.From here standup, and climb the sandy cave until a difficult move at the roof allows you to dynamically get established on the head wall above the cave.
 The finishing moves are easier, but they feel decidedly airy, as you make your wa...[more]
 Browse More Classics in International

 Aug 12, 2013

-The road east from Hathersage is the A6187 not A6167.
-It might be useful for newcomers to note that easiest climbers access.
-Park in the large lot (one must buy a parking ticket from dispenser---it takes only credit cards).
+It might be useful for newcomers to note the easiest climber's access.
+Park in the large lot at the top (one must buy a parking ticket from dispenser---it takes only credit cards).
 Walk east on the main trail about 100 meters or so, staying left at all junctions, to find the first and lowest viewpoint.
 This has a stone fence.
 Step over the fence and follow it right and down the obvious draw which leads to the Entrance Bay (has some small and insignificant climbs laced with brush).